-Or you can use woolly nylon thread – but this thread can only be used in the bobbin with a regular sewing machine and you will need to wind it on the bobbin by hand so it’s not too tight on the bobbin.
+Or you can use wooly nylon thread.
+It is usually used in the serger but this thread can only be used in the bobbin with a regular sewing machine and you will need to wind it on the bobbin by hand so it’s not too tight on the bobbin.

 4. Try also adjusting a stitch length on your machine – make it smaller or bigger and see what happens.
-Usually it’s best to sew with stitch length from 2 to 3 mm .
+Usually, it’s best to sew with a stitch length from 2 to 3 mm.

 5. I heard also that the thickness of the bobbin thread should be a number less than that of the upper threads.
-So for example if your upper threads are regular 40 weight you may try to use size 60 weight thread in the bobbin.
+So for example, if your upper threads are regular 40 weight you may try to use a size 60 weight thread in the bobbin.

 6. Having finished the stitch, press it with an iron.
 It always helps to smooth the fabric and the slight tunneling may disappear.